ARAPL: Promoter infuses fresh capital into arm; stock reacts - BusinessToday

-Shares of India's first listed robotics company, Affordable Robotic & Automation Ltd. (ARAPL), were trading about one per cent lower in Friday's trade, taking its 2025 fall to 63 per cent, even as the promoter offered interest-free loan of Rs 25 crore into subsidiary, Humro (formerly ARAPL RaaS), to accelerate expansion in international markets.
+Shares of India's first listed robotics company, Affordable Robotic & Automation Ltd. (ARAPL), were trading about one per cent lower in Friday's trade, taking their 2025 fall to 63 per cent, even as the promoter offered interest-free loan of Rs 25 crore into subsidiary, Humro (formerly ARAPL RaaS), to accelerate expansion in international markets.

 In a media note, the company said it has "cleared an interest-free loan of Rs 25 crore from its promoter and managing director, Milind Padole.
 Additionally, the board has recently approved raising Rs 50–60 crore through a preferential issue.
 The capital raised will be channeled into Humro to support its scaling efforts."